 Lower Cost of Living

 Portugal is often more affordable than many Canadian cities, offering expats a chance to enjoy a comfortable lifestyle without breaking the bank.
+Of course in main cities in Portugal you may find a different situation.

 Portuguese Citizenship

-Portugal offers pathways to residency and even citizenship for expatriates.
+Portugal offers pathways to residency and even Portuguese citizenship for expatriates.
 Also including the Golden Visa program and other immigration options.

 Healthcare